Feeling the chill? Here’s how to stay warm without having the heating on 24/7

 Ward off the winter chill without cranking up the thermostat using these tips and tricks

-Whether you’re feeling the chill while working from home or struggling to stay warm during movie marathons at the weekend, staying indoors more often can become expensive if you resort to cranking up the thermostat.
+Today, energy regulator Ofgem is expected to let energy bills rise by a crippling 50 per cent, meaning the average energy bill could hit £1,915.
+Impacting around 22 million households, the increase will come into force from 1 April – around when taxpayers will also be hit by the 1.25 per cent National Insurance hike – and will remain in place for the next six months.

-However, if you’re concerned about your bills increasing over the next few months, especially in light of the news that energy prices could be set to rise dramatically in April, it’s important to remember that turning the heating on is sometimes necessary.
+So, what should you do if you’re concerned about your bills skyrocketing in the next few months?
+While not turning the central heating on might seem like the simplest solution, it’s important to remember that it is sometimes necessary.

 According to the NHS, cold weather can actually make some health problems worse, while certain age groups are at greater risk of cold-related illnesses.
 Plus, leaving the heating off completely can cause your home some serious damage in the long run, with sub-zero temperatures being one of the main reasons for pipes bursting.

-To ensure you can stay cosy and comfortable without breaking the bank this winter, consider turning the heating on intermittently throughout the day instead of full-blast 24/7 and, for those times in-between or when heating alone just won’t cut it, we’re here to help.
+So, to ensure you stay cosy and comfortable without breaking the bank this winter, consider turning the heating on intermittently throughout the day instead of full-blast 24/7 and, for those times in-between or when heating alone just won’t cut it, we’re here to help.

 Read more: